smeraaldo/smeraaldo.github.io/site/C++.md

 **Change:** +0.84%

 **Overview:** C++ is a general-purpose programming language that was developed as an enhancement of the C language to include object-oriented paradigm.
-It is an imperative and a compiled language..
-C++ is a high-level, general-purpose programming language designed for system and application programming.
-It was developed by Bjarne Stroustrup at Bell Labs in 1983 as an extension of the C programming language.
+It is an imperative and a compiled language.
+C++ is a high-level, general-purpose programming language designed for system and application programming. ...
+C++ Overview.
+Introduction to C++ Programming Language

 [Additional information](https://www.geeksforgeeks.org/introduction-to-c-programming-language/)